Hedge funds chart course through 'IMO 2020' storm

 Alistair Way, head of emerging market equities at UK asset manager Aviva Investors, said refineries that have invested to produce more compliant fuel would benefit.

-He said Asian refiners such as Thai Oil (TOP.BK) and S-Oil (010950.KS), were well placed as they produced a bigger than average proportion of middle distillates and had less exposure to high-sulfur fuels.
+He said Asian refiners such as Thai Oil (TOP.BK) and S-Oil (010950.KS), were well placed as they produced a bigger than average proportion of middle distillates and had less exposure to high-sulphur fuels.

 CF Partners is also getting exposure to U.S.-flagged ships known as Jones Act carriers after a law requiring goods shipped between U.S. ports to be transported in U.S. vessels.